ansible/eda-server-operator/docs/kustomize-install.md

-# Install EDA Server Operator with Kustomize
+# Install EDA Controller Operator with Kustomize

-Some folks may prefer to install the EDA Server Operator using [kustomize](https://kustomize.io/) directly with a personalized kustomize file.
+Some folks may prefer to install the EDA Controller Operator using [kustomize](https://kustomize.io/) directly with a personalized kustomize file.
 This allows you to easily modify configuration files including the operator's manager deployment itself.
 To do so, follow the instructions below.

 1. Create a `kustomization.yaml` file with the the following contents.
 Be sure to change `newTag` to the latest released tag, or the tag you would like to deploy.